andrew/ultimate-awesome/README.md

 - [awesome-copilot-for-testers](https://github.com/jaktestowac/awesome-copilot-for-testers) - 👨‍💻 Instructions, prompts, and chat modes to help You with test automation for GitHub Copilot 🤖.
 - [Awesome-Security-Resources](https://github.com/Johnson90512/Awesome-Security-Resources) - This repository is for tools, guides, cheatsheets, and anything else related to learning all different aspects of security.
 - [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
-- [awesome-llm-resources](https://github.com/marco-jeffrey/awesome-llm-resources) - A collection of resources around LLMs, aggregated for the workshop "Mastering LLMs: End-to-End Fine-Tuning and Deployment" by Dan Becker and Hamel Husain".
 - [awesome-metabbo](https://github.com/metaevo/awesome-metabbo) - A collection of MetaBBO papers and code sources.
 - [awesome-knockout](https://github.com/oleksbard/awesome-knockout) - A curated list of awesome plugins for Knockout.
 - [awesome-yolo](https://github.com/srebroa/awesome-yolo) - :rocket: :star: The list of the most popular YOLO algorithms - awesome YOLO.